-The Pension Fund liability is a material balance involves significant estimation and judgement and therefore management engages an actuary to undertake the calculations on their behalf.
+The Pension Fund liability is a material balance in the Balance Sheet.
+Accounting for this scheme involves significant estimation and judgement and therefore management engages an actuary to undertake the calculations on their behalf.
 ISAs (UK and Ireland) 500 and 540 require us to undertake procedures on the use of management experts and the assumptions underlying fair value estimates.